hchia93/cmd-spaceship/README.md

 /generated-vs/cmd-spaceship.sln
 ```

-> ⚠️ Note: Ensure the start-up project is cmd-spaceship
+> ⚠️ Ensure the start-up project is `cmd-spaceship-client` or  `cmd-spaceship-server` during build or debug.

 ## ▶️ Running

 1. Start the **server executable**.
-If you launching from Visual Studio, kindly detach and launch client next.
 2. Run **client executables** to connect and play.

+> ⚠️ If you launching from Visual Studio, kindly detach, reselect start up project, and relaunch.

 ## 🎮 Controls